7heMech/Replit-Graphql/README.md

 replit.query(query, variables).then(console.log);
 ```
-If you want to use your sid, making a secret called `SID` will work.
+If you want to use your sid, making a secret called `SID` or using the `setSid` method will work.
 ## API
 Replit GraphQL exports an object with the following functions: